 • How can I best manage PFAS-impacted soils, sediments and industrial wastes when there are limited options for treatment or disposal?

 The PFAS National Environmental Management Plan (NEMP) provides further information on the preferred hierarchy of treatment and remediation options.
 EPA recommends you minimise the volumes of PFAS-impacted soils, sediments or industrial wastes wherever possible.
 The NEMP hierarchy should be followed where possible.
-Also refer to the Interim position statement on PFAS (publication 1669) for further information on PFAS impacted material.

 It may be appropriate to store PFAS-impacted soils, sediments and industrial wastes onsite, either temporarily or for the longer term, to minimise the risk of PFAS becoming mobilised and to prevent environmental impact.
 EPA expects that long-term storage will require consideration of the various pathways for the migration of the PFAS into the environment to inform the long-term management options.
 This may include construction of a purpose-built containment facility.
 The NEMP provides further information regarding onsite storage and containment of PFAS-impacted material.